-- Once groups have prepared the provided program, direct them to download it to their NXT intelligent bricks.
+- Once groups have prepared the provided program, direct them to download it to their EV3 intelligent bricks.
 Provide each group with a chance to test to see if the program is successful.
 Note the troubleshooting tips on slide 14.

 - As a class, discuss the activity, particularly what students learned and any issues or problems.
 Ask students: How many groups experienced some unsuccessful program design attempts?
 What were some of your programming design ideas that did not work?
 Did the successful program design surprise you?
 Can you understand how sometimes engineers say they learn more from failures than successes?